-To start your application, visit the scholarship website.
+To start your application, visit the GSE scholarship website.
 This will connect you to the online application process called Scholar X. You may create a login if you are a first-time student.
-You will see these sections which pertain to GSE students:

-If you are a student seeking assistance with tuition, contact the PSU Financial Aid office.
-This comprehensive web site was designed to assist students in processing all application forms online, calculating financial aid estimates, and even checking loan status!
-There are a few things students should know before applying for financial ai:
+If you are a student seeking financial aid, contact the PSU Financial Aid office.
+This comprehensive website was designed to assist students in processing all application forms online, calculating financial aid estimates, and even checking loan status!

 The Teach Grant is a federal grant program that provides up to $4,000 per year to students who intend to teach in a public or private elementary or secondary school that serves students from low-income families.

-Loan Cancellation for special education teachers may qualify for them for 100% of loan forgiveness (Perkins) or up to $17,500 in loan forgiveness (Stafford) depending upon the type of loan.
-If you are considering becoming a Special Education Teacher and accessing financial aid, you can find more information including application and requirements by visiting the Federal Student Aid website.
+Special education teachers may qualify for 100% of loan forgiveness (Perkins), or up to $17,500 in loan forgiveness (Stafford) depending upon the type of loan.
+If you are considering becoming a special education teacher and accessing financial aid, you can find more information including application and requirements by visiting the federal student aid website.